Training for Spotted Lanternfly Quarantine Permits

 For Truck Routes in Northeast U.S.

-ITI provides a Spotted Lanternfly training course for fleets’ frontline workers, making it simple for managers to issue them permits to operate in New Jersey and Pennsylvania.
+ITI provides an online Spotted Lanternfly training course for fleets’ frontline workers, making it simple for managers to issue them permits to operate in New Jersey, Pennsylvania and Delaware.
 This will also arm your drivers with the knowledge they need to stop the spread of this potentially disastrous pest.

 Two Steps to Compliance: Train-the-Trainer and Spotted Lanternfly Driver Training